Wednesday, October 28, 2015

 A beautiful looker?

-Throughout your adventure, the graphics are constantly awesome and feel like a cartoon chronicle of England's medieval age.
-The monsters are the most alluring you could hope for - so charming!
+Throughout, the graphics are awesome.
+It feels like a cartoon chronicle of England's medieval age.
+The monsters are incredibly alluring with so much charm.
 My favourites are the Imps and Trolls which are bewitching to watch with beautiful animation.
-It's hard to imagine better than this on a 16-bit platform.
+It's hard to imagine better than this in 1988 on a 16-bit platform.

 The audio is perfect.
 Not only is there an incredible theme tune but, all in-game sound effects are zappy and exciting.
+This is exactly how a game should sound and makes it enthralling to play.
 Do I need to mention the in-game music?
 Like, wow!!
 Greensleeves, the olde English folk song.
 Wow, the audio is superb!!

 And with that revelation out the way, let's see the final screenshot before the gripping concussion...